-- A. The procedure outlined speaks to and violations of the bylaws of the Rhode Island Interscholastic League. - B. Matters dealing with individual sports, i.e. protests, schedule concerns, league alignments, official's complaints, etc. will be handled by the Executive Committee of the sport (Article 8, Sections 1 and 5).
-The committee(s) will be chaired by the Director/designee of the sport. - C. Student eligibility matters (See Article a Section 16).
+- A. The procedure outlined speaks to any violations of the bylaws of the Rhode Island Interscholastic League.
+Matters dealing with individual sports, i.e. protests, schedule concerns, league alignments, official's complaints, etc. will be handled by the Sport Director, Middle School Sport Coordinator, and the Executive Director.